llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

     def add_activity(self, activity: 'Activity'):
         """
         Check if an activity fits into the day schedule.
-If yes, add to activities.
+If yes, add it to activities.
         """
         if self.available_hours - activity.duration() < 0:
             raise ValueError("Not enough time available for this activity.")